dosbox-staging/dosbox-staging/website/docs/getting-started/enhancing-prince-of-persia.md

 ## Final configuration

-Below is the full configuration with all the enhancements we've added, including authentic VGA emulation on 4K displays.
+Below is the full config with all the enhancements we've added, including authentic VGA CRT monitor emulation on 4K displays.
+Note we've added the `exit` command to the end of the `[autoexec]` section; with this in place DOSBox will quit itself after we exit from the game by pressing
+<kbd>Ctrl</kbd>+<kbd>Q</kbd>.
+Not strictly necessary, but a nice touch.

 ```ini
 [sdl]